-For any divorce case in Virginia, one party has to have been a resident for at least 6 months prior to filing the case.
-If the other spouse has no connection to Virginia, the court may not have jurisdiction to determine any property or support issues between the parties.
+For any divorce case in Virginia, one party must have been a resident for at least 6 months prior to filing the case.
+However, this requirement only grants the spouse the right to a divorce.
+Jurisdiction over child custody and property division may be held by another state.

 The USFSPA allows former military spouses to receive a portion of retirement pay as well as commissary, exchange, and health care benefits following divorce.

 The SCRA offers protection for servicemembers from default judgments, evictions, and foreclosures in addition to divorce and custody determinations while on active duty.

-Virginia also offers additional protection for service members in the Virginia Military Parents Equal Protection Act, which addresses the concerns of deploying parents regarding custodial and visitation decisions.
+As discussed here, Virginia also offers additional protection for service members in the Virginia Military Parents Equal Protection Act, which addresses the concerns of deploying parents regarding custodial and visitation decisions.

-Jurisdiction over child custody may also be an issue: just because Virginia has jurisdiction over the divorce does not mean it has jurisdiction to make a custody determination.
+Jurisdiction over child custody may also be an issue.
+Just because Virginia has jurisdiction over the divorce does not mean it has jurisdiction to make a custody determination.
 Custody jurisdiction stays in the place where the child has resided most of the time (their “home state”), which may be another state or even another country.

 After you are married, your spouse is entitled to a portion of your retirement contributions and entitlements made any time after marriage.
-This includes pension, TSP, FERS, and any other retirement plan you may participate in such as a Roth IRA.
+This includes pension, TSP, FERS, and any other retirement plan you may participate in, such as a Roth IRA.
 Your spouse’s share of a pension is calculated as a fraction depending on the length of the marriage and length of service.